ChaosData/libshambles/blog/introduction.md

 For a while now, I've been dealing with some highly complex and dynamic protocols, several of which are used in distributed systems and peer-to-peer networks.
-One thing that was a big hinderance in testing these protocols was the fact that many of the important connections may appear somewhat random due to the use of more secure communications to transfer host/peer connection metadata.
+One thing that was a big hindrance in testing these protocols was the fact that many of the important connections may appear somewhat random due to the use of more secure communications to transfer host/peer connection metadata.
 In particular, some protocols don't directly use TLS or perform TLS